codecasts/php-alpine/README.md

 ### Usage

-For installing PHP and other available extension, you can simply search for the ones you want:
+For installing PHP and other available extensions you can simply search for the ones you want:

 ```bash
 apk search php7*